rish-16/Stylus.js/README.md

 <br>

 #### Inheriting the properties of another element
-The `inherit()` method retrieves the properties of an element and applies it to another
+The `inherit()` method retrieves the properties of an element and applies it to another.

 There are two types of options to the `inherit()` method: